-I have never been particularly drawn to energy bars and their spooky ingredients lists, but then I discovered the hugely popular Lärabars while in New York, and they won me over quickly.
+I have never been particularly drawn to energy bars and their spooky ingredients lists.
+But then I discovered the hugely popular Lärabars while in New York, and they won me over quickly.

-If you’ve yet to make their acquaintance, here’s what you need to know: Lärabars (I just ignore the umlaut and say “larabar”) are compact but tender energy bars made of ground dates mixed with nuts and other flavorings — spices, dried fruits, coconut, cocoa powder… — but no added sweetener.
+If you’ve yet to make their acquaintance, here’s what you need to know: Lärabars (I just ignore the umlaut and say “larabar”) are compact but tender energy bars made of ground dates mixed with nuts and other flavorings (spices, dried fruits, coconut, cocoa powder…) but no added sweetener.

-- 100 grams (3 1/2 ounces) mixed nuts (I used a mix that includes Brazil nuts, pistachios, cashews, almonds, and hazelnuts)
+- 100 grams (3 1/2 ounces) mixed nuts (I like Brazil nuts, pistachios, cashews, almonds, hazelnuts...)

-- the seeds from 2 green cardamom pods
+- The seeds from 2 green cardamom pods

 - 1 rounded tablespoon cacao nibs (not chocolate covered)